-- 1. A Reminder List of all eligible motion pictures shall be made available along with a nominations ballot to all members of the Cinematographers Branch, who shall vote in the order of their preference for not more than five motion pictures. - 2.
-The five motion pictures receiving the highest number of votes shall become the nominations for final voting for the Cinematography award. - 3.
+- receiving the highest number of votes shall become the nominations for final voting for the Cinematography award. - 5.
 In accordance with Rule Two Paragraph 5, only principal position credit(s) shall be considered eligible for the Cinematography award. - a.
-When producing companies wish to present multiple Directors of Photography/Cinematographers for Academy Award consideration, the Cinematographers Branch Executive Committee will review such requests to verify each individual's contribution to the final motion picture. - 4.
-Final voting for the Cinematography award shall be restricted to active and life Academy members.
+When producing companies wish to present multiple Directors of Photography / Cinematographers for Academy Awards consideration, the Cinematographers Branch Executive Committee will review such requests to verify each individual's contribution to the final motion picture. - 6.
+Final voting for the Cinematography award shall be restricted to active and life Academy members. - Such other rules or modifications as may be necessary for the proper conduct of this award shall be adopted by the Cinematographers Branch Executive Committee, subject to the approval of the Board of Governors.

-RULE TEN SPECIAL RULES FOR THE COSTUME DESIGN AWARD
+RULE ELEVEN SPECIAL RULES FOR THE COSTUME DESIGN AWARD

-- A Reminder List of all eligible motion pictures shall be made available along with a nominations ballot to all members of the Costume Designers Branch, who shall vote in the order of their preference for not more than five motion pictures. - 2.
+- 1. A Reminder List of all eligible motion pictures shall be made available along with a nominations ballot to all members of the Costume Designers Branch, who shall vote in the order of their preference for not more than five motion pictures. - 2.
 To be eligible for the Costume Design award, the costumes for the picture must have been conceived by a costume designer.
 It is the intention of this rule to recognize the designing of costumes for their special use in narrative motion pictures.
 Eligibility shall be determined by the Costume Designers Branch members present at a meeting called specifically for that purpose prior to the start of nominations balloting. - 3.
-In accordance with Rule Two Paragraph 5, only principal position credit(s) shall be considered eligible for the Costume Design award.

-- 4. The five motion pictures receiving the highest number of votes shall become the nominations for final voting for the Costume Design award. - 5.
+In accordance with Rule Two Paragraph 5, only principal position credit(s) shall be considered eligible for the Costume Design award. - 4.
+The five motion pictures receiving the highest number of votes shall become the nominations for final voting for the Costume Design award. - 5.
 Final voting for the Costume Design award shall be restricted to active and life Academy members.

-RULE ELEVEN SPECIAL RULES FOR THE DIRECTING AWARD
+RULE TWELVE SPECIAL RULES FOR THE DIRECTING AWARD